facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     Title headers are new in version `9.0`.

 When Pygments is enabled, a header with a title can be applied with the `title` option.
-This essentially controls the Pygments `filename` option under the hood.
+This essentially controls the Pygments' `filename` option under the hood.
 It made more sense to use the term `title` as people can really set any arbitrary title, not just filenames.

 Pygments will simply output the HTML below.
 The user is responsible for provided CSS to style the header.
 Pygments uses